fva-net/maxs-logger-java/README.md

 - Validate required and non-zero attributes for components and parts
 - Output notifications to `.maxs` XML files
 - Integration with REXS model components
-- Utility methods for quantity and numeric operations

 ## Requirements